Sony's A7R Mark IV mirrorless camera packs a 61-megapixel sensor

 It's not clear yet if full-frame capture is supported, but if so, it will no doubt do so with significant pixel binning.
 Sony also didn't say whether it will support 10-bit 4K capture, so that's a pretty good sign that it won't.

-Another first for video: The Sony A7R IV has an all-new digital audio interface, along with a $350 microphone with its own AD converter.
-With the audio interface, you can not only adjust levels directly on the mic, but change the relative directionality (shotgun to omni), thanks to the eight mic capsules and an advanced digital signal processor.
-That keeps you a bit locked in the Sony system for maximum quality.
+Another first for video: The Sony A7R IV has an all-new Multi Interface Shoe, allowing a digital connection from the $350 ECM-B1M shotgun microphone or XLR-K3M XLR adaptor kit.
+With the latter, you can not only adjust levels directly on the mic, but change the relative directionality on the new mic (shotgun to omni), thanks to the eight mic capsules and an advanced digital signal processor.

 Other features include faster data transfer via USB-C 3.2 Gen 1 and WiFi, dual UHS II SD card slots, an upgraded grip and dust & moisture resistance.
 The price looks pretty fair for what it is: $3,500 US ($4,500 Canadian).